Ugadi - 16 March 2010, SriRamanavami-24 March 2010

 Salt

-Grind everything to smooth paste, keep it aside
+Grind all the above ingredients to a smooth paste with little water and keep it aside

 Photobucket